-Summary of Chemical and Biological Water Quality Results from the West Virginia DEP The Potomac River Direct Drains Watershed-2070004
+Summary of Chemical and Biological Water Quality Results from the West Virginia DEP

-The Potomac River Direct Drains Watershed includes the areas of several Potomac River tributary watersheds within West Virginia except for Shenandoah River, South Branch Potomac River, North Branch Potomac River, and Cacapon River.
-Opequon, Back and Sleepy Creeks are the largest subwatersheds within the watershed, however, all three have their headwaters located in Virginia.
-DEP records indicate there are 113 streams in the watershed totaling 927 miles.
-During the reporting period from 1997-1999, the DEP conducted biological and chemical water quality monitoring on 41 streams totaling 276.36 miles were assessed in the Potomac River Direct Drains watershed for the 305b report, as a requirement of the federal Clean Water Act.
-Of the 276.36 stream miles assessed, 124.14 (44.9%) were fully supporting their overall designated uses, 86.03 (31.1%) were fully supporting but threatened, 58.98 (21.4%) were partially supporting, and 7.21 (2.6%) were non-supporting.
-Considering major and moderate/minor impacts, the principal causes of impairment in the watershed are Siltation (39.10 miles), and Fecal Coliform (24.36 miles).
-Considering both major and moderate/minor impacts, the principal sources of pollution in the watershed are Agriculture (43.85 miles), Unknown Source (33.18 miles), and Urban Runoff/Storm Sewers (30.72 miles).
+In 2000, the DEP conducted biological and chemical water quality monitoring on 41 streams totaling 276.36 miles in the Potomac River Direct Drains Watershed for the 305b report, as a requirement of the federal Clean Water Act.
+One hundred and twenty four miles (44.9%) were fully supporting their overall designated uses.
+Considering major and moderate/minor impacts, the principal causes of impairment in the watershed are siltation (39.10 miles), and fecal coliform (24.36 miles).
+Considering both major and moderate/minor impacts, the principal sources of pollution in the watershed are agriculture (43.85 miles), unknown source (33.18 miles), and urban runoff/storm sewers (30.72 miles).
 During this reporting cycle, 175.28 stream miles in the Potomac River Direct Drains Watershed were monitored for toxics.
 Of these, 1.50 miles (0.9%) had elevated levels.
 During this reporting cycle (1997-1999), no streams in the watershed were assessed for Fish Consumption use.
-A fish consumption advisory currently is in effect for the Potomac River mainstem from Piedmont to the Cacapon River confluence (38 miles).
+A fish-consumption advisory currently is in effect for the Potomac River mainstem from Piedmont to the Cacapon River confluence (38 miles).
 The advisory covers non-sport fish only.
 No streams in the Potomac River Direct Drains watershed are currently on the 303(d) list.
-(NOTE: Although the Potomac River mainstem currently is under a fish consumption advisory, since the stream belongs to the State of Maryland, it is not included on West Virginia's 303(d) list).
+(NOTE: Although the Potomac River mainstem currently is under a fish consumption advisory, since the stream belongs to the State of Maryland, it is not included on West Virginia's 303(d) list.